DavideM9/Wikipedia-Hyperlinks-Analysis/README.md

 We downloaded the files we were given in the homework text.
 The files are 3:
  - in `wiki-topcats-reduced.txt` there are all the edges between the articles;
  - in `wiki-topcats-categories.txt` second there are all the categpries, and the for each category there is the list of the articles belonging to it;
- - in `wiki-topcats-page-names.txt` last one there are the names of all the articles, so is specified the number of the article and his name.
+ - in `wiki-topcats-page-names.txt` there are the names of all the articles, so is specified the number of the article and its name.

 ## Jupyter Notebook
 `Homework05.ipynb` is a IPython notebook in which are displayed the methods we used.